zcash/zips/zip-draft-multisig-dev-fund.rst

 - Funds accruing to the Zcash Development Fund MUST be used only for their intended purpose as defined in the Motivation section of this proposal;

-- The set of transparent addresses of the Zcash Development Fund MUST be jointly controlled by the ECC, the ZF, and a third independent entity (“Third Entity”) still to be determined, and all transfers from the Zcash Development Fund MUST be officially and publicly confirmed by a majority decision among the ECC, the ZF, and the Third Entity (2-of-3 multisig).
+- The set of addresses and their corresponding balances that constitute the Zcash Development Fund MUST be jointly controlled by the ECC, the ZF, and a third independent entity (“Third Entity”) still to be determined, and all transfers from the Zcash Development Fund MUST be officially and publicly confirmed by a majority decision among the ECC, the ZF, and the Third Entity (2-of-3 multisig).
 As such, each funding decision MUST be put on an officially documented vote which MUST NOT pass unless at least 2 of the 3 entities involved vote approvingly;

+- The addresses that constitute the Zcash Development Fund MUST allow for visibility into their corresponding balances and the movement of funds;

 - Prior to any movement of funds from the Zcash Development Fund, the ZF and the ECC MUST coordinate to establish the Third Entity that will be involved in the governance of the Zcash Development Fund.
 The process of determining the exact initial composition and rules of governance of the Third Entity MUST involve the Zcash community at large, similar to the process around the issue described in the Motivation section of this proposal;